Your Payment & Financing Options

 What does CareCredit cover?

-You can even add authorized users to the account to help pay for the entire family’s expenses.
-You can search for participating providers with this helpful online tool.
+Your family members can be added as authorized users to the account to help pay for the entire family’s expenses.
+Search for participating providers with this helpful online tool.

 Is CareCredit a Visa?